ShiChen28/HP-MIA/README.md

 ## Code
 The core of the code for HP-MIA.

-This project provides the functions for calculating the membership scores (compute_score.py) as well as the architecture of the neural network models used for testing (models.py).
+This project provides the functions for calculating the membership scores (`Compute_score.py`) as well as the architecture of the neural network models used for testing (`models.py`).

+Please refer to `requirements.txt` to configure the environment.

 ## Abstract